 Covering almost down to the knee and insulated with the perfect amount of 800 fill goose down, this jacket packs in a lot of warmth.
-It's not loaded with down like the Canada Goose Camp Hooded Jacket or the Marmot Montreaux, but it still kept us impressively warm when the temperatures dropped below 30 degrees.
+It kept us impressively warm when the temperatures dropped below 30 degrees.
 The durable and heavy-duty outer shell helps hold heat.
 Made up of cotton, polyester, nylon, and coated with a wax shell, it effectively blocks cold temperatures and brutal winds.

-This jacket is a great option for someone that lives in a cold climate.
-Still, it fell being the more durable and waterproof Canada Goose Shelburne Parka.
-And, we don't recommend it for someone living in a wet climate like the Pacific Northwest.
-Check out the Patagonia Tres Down Parka our Top Pick for Wet Climates, instead.
+This jacket is a great option for someone that lives in a cold climate but, we don't recommend it for someone living in a wet climate like the Pacific Northwest.

 Water-resistant, but not waterproof, this jacket does an okay job in rain and a slightly better job in the snow.
 After extended exposure to wet weather, the wax exterior shell saturates.

 On the other hand, the adjustable hood works wonders in windy or stormy conditions.
 Allowing us to tailor the fit, the hood keeps us comfortable outside when the weather turns or the temperatures drop.
 The nylon sleeve cuffs with thumbholes keep us cozy as well.
-We wish other jackets, like the Patagonia Tres Down Parka had them.
+We wish other jackets had them.

 Another issue is the jacket's exterior side pockets.
 They sit extremely low.
 Even though they are lined with soft material, the exterior heavy-duty zippers are rough.
 Every time we put our hands into the pockets we scrape them.
 It's not the best feeling

 This jacket is loaded with user-friendly features.
 There are four exterior pockets.
 The two on the side have heavy-duty zippers and are lined with microfleece.
 The two on the front have faux leather flaps and secure with buttons.
 These pockets are soft, but, as we stated earlier are awkwardly positioned.
 There is an interior media pocket with a zipper as well, which is perfect for keys or a cell phone.
-The exterior shell has a wax coat, which gives it a rustic look and works okay as a water repellent but doesn't compare to our Top Pick for Wet Climate, the Patagonia Tres Down Parka.
+The exterior shell has a wax coat, which gives it a rustic look and works okay as a water repellent.

 There are plenty of stylish features on this jacket as well, which we discuss in the style section.
 The cinched waist allows for a tailored fit, as does the adjustable faux fur hood, but it isn't removable.

-With a price tag of $450, it's not the cheapest jacket we tested, but you get a lot of bang for your buck.
-This is a heavy duty, warm, stylish parka that is going to last many years to come.
+It's not the cheapest jacket we tested, but you get a lot of bang for your buck.
+This is a heavy-duty, warm, stylish parka that is going to last many years to come.
 It would be a great investment for someone looking to buy a jacket and have it last more than one year.
-The quality of construction is far superior to that of the Columbia Heavenly, Legendary Whitetails Anchorage Parka, or North Face Arrowood Triclimate Jacket.

 Overall, we are impressed with the Arktik Down Parka.
 Insulated with 800 fill goose down, water-resistant, and durable with a unique rustic parka look, this jacket will keep you protected and warm for many winters to come.